mikechibuzor/SWEM/summaries/computer-data-storage(bis-bytes).md

 ## Bit
 A bit is the smallest storage possible in computers that can have two possible states, 'ON' or 'OFF';
-Puting this in computer terms, these states can either be '1' or '0'.
+Putting this in computer terms, these states can either be '1' or '0'.

 ## Byte
 A byte is a combination of 8 bits.
 The number value each of the bit in a byte can hold grows from right to left.